-The University College Dublin program offers MU students the chance to direct-enroll at a top 100 ranked world university.
+The University College Dublin program offers the chance to direct-enroll at a top 100 ranked world university.
 The UCD program seeks to actively promote intellectual challenge, cultural immersion and individual growth.
-Participants on the UCD program can complete studies in subject areas ranging from Celtic Studies to Business to Biomedical Engineering.
-In addition, highly motivated students with an interest in international relations, political science and the ever-evolving global role of the US may apply to the prestigious Clinton Institute for American Studies.
+You can complete studies in a wide range of subject areas, including Celtic studies, business and biomedical engineering.
+In addition, highly motivated students with an interest in international relations, political science and the ever-evolving global role of the U.S. may apply to the prestigious Clinton Institute for American Studies.

-Typically, Study Abroad students take six modules during a semester.
+Typically, you will take six modules during a semester.
 Modules are chosen from an extensive range available from UCD's undergraduate degree programs.
-UCD offers modules from the following departments to Study Abroad participants:
+UCD offers modules from the following departments to study abroad participants:

 For additional course information, visit the UCD website.Academic credit

 Dublin is Ireland's capital and largest city, with a population of approximately 1.2 million.
-As such, Dublin offers students vibrant sports, music, theater and social scenes.
-Living in Dublin, students will become accustomed to great shopping along Grafton street, world-class restaurants, wonderful museums, and easy access to the rest of Ireland and continental Europe.
+As such, Dublin offers vibrant sports, music, theater and social scenes.
+Living in Dublin, you will become accustomed to great shopping along Grafton Street, world-class restaurants, wonderful museums and easy access to the rest of Ireland and continental Europe.

-University College Dublin is home to over 17,000 students, making it the Republic of Ireland's largest university.
+University College Dublin is home to more than 17,000 students, making it the Republic of Ireland's largest university.
 The Belfield campus is situated on approximately 365 acres and is a short public bus ride from central Dublin.